๐DaVinci Resolve (OpenFX)

 project files.
 Enabling this option will make the project bigger.
 This option is off by default.

-For vertical video, or if your timeline has different aspect ratio than your source video, you have two options:
+For vertical video, or if your timeline has different aspect ratio than your source video, the first thing you have to do is change your timeline settings -> Mismatched resolution to "Scale entire image to fit"

 Alternatively, change your timeline scaling settings to Scale image to fit instead of Scale image with crop - this is easier method but if you have 16:9 video that you want to export as 9:16, it will negatively affect the quality.